DOT Library

 NYC Pedestrian Safety Report Cover

-This landmark study is the largest of its kind ever undertaken by a U.S. city.
-Researchers analyzed over 7,000 crash records of to identify the causes, common factors and geographic distribution of pedestrian crashes in New York City.
-DOT aims to cut all traffic fatalities in half by 2030 (over 2007 levels), and pedestrians accounted for 52% of all traffic fatalities from 2005-2009.
-DOT will use this data to inform future projects, as outlined in the Action Plan portion of the report Learn more about the Pedestrian Safety and Action Plan and download the report (August 2010).
+This landmark study was the largest of its kind ever undertaken by a U.S. city.
+Researchers analyzed over 7,000 crash records of to identify the causes, common factors, and geographic distribution of pedestrian crashes in New York City.
+Pedestrian Safety Study and Action Plan (2010) Pedestrian Safety Study and Action Plan (2010) – Technical Supplement Pedestrian Safety Study and Action Plan (2010) – Appendices A, B & C

 Active Design Guidelines